top of page

 Here are some of the reasons our own writers seek to publish their work in literary journals:

-• Getting your stories or essays out there is a great way to get noticed.
+• Getting your stories, essays, or poems out there is a great way to get noticed.
 You just never know who may stumble upon your work.
 A famous writer looking for a writing friend?
 An agent?
 A publisher looking for a new voice?

-• If you’re working on a novel or a collection of stories or essays, the task of finding an agent, and eventually a book publisher, will be much easier if you’ve had a handful of your stories or essays published in literary journals.
+• If you’re working on a collection, the task of finding an agent, and eventually a book publisher, will be much easier if you’ve had a handful of your pieces published in literary journals.
 It immediately separates you from most of the competition.

 • Same with a novel, especially if you manage to publish chapter excerpts (although these excerpts should work autonomously).
 But even if your chapters don’t lend themselves to stand-alone publishing, having other publishing credits in your name should help in eventually finding agents and book publishers.